Pivotal progress in triple-negative breast cancer | ASCO 2026

 Using the most effective drugs as the first line of therapy is critical in mTNBC, as half of patients will not live long enough to try another treatment.
 Tests for biomarkers, especially PDL-1 and BRCA, determine the treatment path.
 A PDL-1 result can be positive or negative (more or less than 10).
 The PDL-1 protein is active in the body’s immune response.
 Tumors that test positive are more likely to respond to immunotherapy in the form of pembrolizumab.
 People whose tumors are negative for PDL-1 may still receive immunotherapy through a clinical trial.

-PARP inhibitors continue to be a standard treatment for anyone who tests positive for an inherited BRCA mutation.
+PARP inhibitors continue to be a standard treatment for anyone with HER2-negative breast cancer who tests positive for an inherited BRCA mutation.
 Studies also support their use in people who develop, rather than inherit, BRCA mutations and people who inherit the PALB2 gene.
-Some people with TNBC may have HER2 levels high enough to qualify for anti-HER2 therapy.

 Four ADCs are now approved for TNBC, as they have proven to be more effective than chemotherapy in controlling mTNBC.
 Research shows that the second ADC is often less effective, so it is very important to determine how to choose the most effective drug first.